DALLAS FILM STUDENT’S DREAMS QUICKLY BECOMING REALITY

 Moving forward, Tyler will been working on his feature length script titled Summer of Cheese as well as refining his own style.
 And now Tyler’s goals that had once seemed like a dream have become a very feasible reality.

-“I plan on pushing the music videos until I’m on a level where I’m working with celebrity artists’ on their visual projects,” Tyler said.
+“I plan on pushing the film videos until I’m on a level where I’m working with celebrity artists’ on their visual projects,” Tyler said.
 “And just continue to build my story telling skills up as well as my style as a director.”